Subsampling Spectral Clustering for Large-Scale Social Networks

-For an observed network, we know that the SRS-SC algorithm is applied to the adjacency matrix.
-Population analysis implies that we discuss the theoretical properties of SRS-SC based on the SBM probability matrix defined as \eqref{equ_pro}, rather than the adjacency matrix.
-Following the theoretical analysis techniques of \cite{lei2015consistency} and \cite{joseph2016impact}, we establish the properties of the SRS-SC algorithm based on population analysis.
-As a result, we establish that the embedding vectors obtained by the observed subsampled Laplacian matrix converges with those derived by the population subsampled Laplacian matrix.
-Then, the upper bound of the misclustered rate for the SRS-SC algorithm based on subsampled network data can be established as desired.
+For an observed network, we know that the SSC algorithm is applied to the adjacency matrix.
+Population analysis implies that we discuss the theoretical properties of SSC based on the SBM probability matrix defined as \eqref{equ_pro}, rather than the adjacency matrix.
+Following the theoretical analysis techniques of \cite{qin2013regularized} and \cite{lei2015consistency}, we provide the properties of the SSC algorithm based on population analysis.

-We introduce more network notations corresponding to the population subsampled Laplacian matrix as follows.
+We introduce more network notations corresponding to the population normalized sub-adjacency matrix as follows.
 We denote the SBM probability matrix (population adjacency matrix) as